 These developments call for a rethinking of traditional concepts of arms control and strategic stability, and require creative approaches for peaceful cooperation between the major powers.
 For this purpose, Körber-Stiftung and the Institute for Peace Research and Security Policy at the University of Hamburg (IFSH) have initiated the Körber Strategic Stability Initiative.

-This project brings together selected experts from China, Russia, the United States and Europe to develop new ideas and approaches to strategic stability and the future of arms control.
-Besides on-site meetings in Germany, the group convenes for digital workshops, allowing for continuous exchange and interaction.
+This project brought together selected experts from China, Russia, the United States and Europe to develop new ideas and approaches to strategic stability and the future of arms control.
+The digital workshop series allowed for continuous exchange and interaction among the experts.

 Liana Fix, Ulrich Kühn, “Strategic Stability in the 21st Century” (PDF), in Russian Analytical Digest, No. 260 (20 Dec 2020).